The Healthy Families EITC Coalition actively supports and advocates for the passage of:

 Children’s HealthWatch has provided the following testimony urging legislators to expand the EITC:

-Written Testimony to the Joint Committee on Ways and Means and the House Committee on Federal Stimulus and Census Oversight on the distribution of funding for the American Rescue Plan Act (ARPA)
+Written Testimony to the MA Joint Committee on Ways and Means and the House Committee on Federal Stimulus and Census Oversight on the distribution of funding for the American Rescue Plan Act (ARPA)

 The Healthy Families EITC Coalition is a statewide nonpartisan network of advocates working to improve the health and well-being of Massachusetts children and families by increasing and expanding the state Earned Income Tax Credit (EITC).
 The 40+ member coalition is led by Children’s HealthWatch at Boston Medical Center and consists of community-based agencies, legal advocates, professional associations, and Massachusetts workers and their families.
 A list of partnership and supporting organizations of the Healthy Families EITC Coalition can be found at the bottom of this page under the Supporting Organizations section.